lucb31/rs-voxie/README.md

 ## Rendering

 ### Already implemented
+- Using instanced draw calls to reduce number of draw calls -> Batch size around 512
+- OctreeNodes:
+  - Will allow for infinitely growing sparsely populated spaces
+  - Region queries to ensure only nodes within view range are rendered

 ### Further ideas
+- Only render 'edge'-voxels
+  - If a voxel has 9 neighbors, it will never be visible
 - Utilize geometry shaders
   + Geometry of voxels is uniform
   + Only need pass position & orientation (NESW) to geometry shader